Citadel-Station-13/CitadelLore/wiki/Standard_Operating_Procedure.md

 #### Pre-Mission Setup

--   All weapon-trained crew may be offered the opportunity to arm themselves from Security supplies or Research production.
-Crew armed in such a manner shall return the weaponry obtained to the armory for storage after the expedition is over.
+-   All weapon-trained crew should be offered the opportunity to arm themselves from Security supplies or Research production.
--   It is heavily recommended that when possible, energy weaponry should be used.
-Friendly fire incidents are easier to treat when surgery is not required in the field.
+-   Non-security participants, if given weapons, should be energy based only, such as lasers.
+(The reason for this is inexperienced personnel often have very poor weapon discipline, so friendly fire is an unfortunate but common occurrence.
+Laser burns are easier to treat than ballistic trauma while in the field.)
 -   All participants must bring a shortwave radio.
 Confirm a shared frequency on all shortwaves before embarking.
-Setting up a communications relay at the landing zone, while an admirable endeavor, is optional.
 -   The participants should be in sealed pressure suits unless the destination is already known, and confirmed to have a habitable atmosphere.
+-   The Research Director must assign a team leader to the squad, who will command the other participants during the expedition.
+This should usually be an [Explorer](/wiki/Explorer "wikilink").
 -   Internals must be turned on prior to crossing the threshold of the gateway, and during all shuttle flights for the initial expedition.
 -   Magboots are recommended but not required.